Here at ControlMonkey, we strive to provide a completely customer-centric Terraform Operations platform for our users, right from the onboarding.

 AWS Network Firewalls are leveraged in order to prevent malicious attacks on the application by defining multiple allow/deny rules on the networking layer.

+However, in large-scale cloud environments with a lot of moving parts, the chance for mistakes misconfigurations rises.
+For example, downtimes can be caused for your application’s users by blocking your VPC to legitimate connections, and on the other hand, misconfigured firewall rules can expose your application to malicious attacks.
 On top of that, you would also want to track all the changes made to your Firewall rules and have the ability to roll back at any given moment to the previous state.

 Therefore, managing your Network Firewall configuration with Terraform is highly important and is considered the ideal solution for scale.
+But what if you already have a running firewall that you span up manually from the AWS console?
+How do you import that to Terraform?

 Luckily, ControlMonkey now supports one-click Terraform Import of the following Network Firewall resources: